Kuadrant/kuadrantctl/doc/openapi-apicurio.md

 See [this guide](./generate-gateway-api-httproute.md) for more info on generating a HTTPRoute.

-Add a `securityScheme` to the components block so that an AuthPolicy can be generated.
+To generate an [AuthPolicy](https://docs.kuadrant.io/kuadrant-operator/doc/auth/), add a `securityScheme` to the components block.
 This `securityScheme` requires that an API key header is set.
+Although securityScheme is not an OpenAPI extension, it is used by `kuadrantctl` like the other extensions mentioned here.

 ```yaml
     securitySchemes: